cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 OOP support -- why use Java over Python?

-ML and DataFrames vs polar
+ML and DataFrames vs polars

 ## Pitfalls of specific languages
 - python not compatible with previous versions